smikhalevski/doubter/README.md

 - preserved as is, this is the default behavior;
 - prohibited.

-You can force an object to have only known keys.
+Force an object to have only known keys.
 If an unknown key is met, a validation issue is raised.

 ```ts
 d.object({